-This variety produces large heads that weigh 10-15 pounds with pale green leaves.
+This variety produces large heads that weigh 10 to 15 pounds with pale green leaves.

 Due to its large size, this variety takes a little longer to mature.
 Expect to give it 100 days before it is ready for harvest.
 Since it is so large, space plants two feet apart.

-Growers in Zones 1-10 can try their hand at growing this massive cabbage.
+Growers in Zones 1 to 10 can try their hand at growing this massive cabbage.

 7. Mammoth Red Rock

 This red heirloom variety dates back to 1889.
-Its bright purple heads grow up to 8-10 inches in diameter and weigh up to 8 pounds.
+Its bright purple heads grow up to eight to 10 inches in diameter and weigh up to eight pounds.

-‘Mammoth Red Rock’ does best in Zones 1-10.
-It should be planted in full sun and spaced 18-24 inches apart.
+‘Mammoth Red Rock’ should be planted in full sun and spaced 18 to 24 inches apart.

 ‘Mammoth Red Rock’ seeds are available at True Leaf Market.